Related Posts: Canoeing From The Pikitigushi’s Cliff Lake to Echo Rock on Lake Nipigon … a summary of our trip with lots of pix

 Three more Wabakimi trips in the summers that followed – and three more occasions where we got to benefit from the maps created by Project mapmaker Barry Simon and the portage clearing done by Phil and dozens of Wabakimi Project volunteer work crews.
 We joked that all we had to do was find out where Uncle Phil and his work gangs had been the summer before and make that our route!

-We followed after him once more – this time to Cliff Lake with an offering of a shot or two of Canadian whisky that we poured into the lake he loved most of all.
+With this trip we followed after him once more – this time to Cliff Lake with an offering of a shot or two of Canadian whisky that we poured into the lake he loved most of all.
 We miss his keen and precise vision and direct no b.s. manner.
 He was an original.

 Googling his name will turn up some background info on his life and legacy.
-In this piece –My Turn: Phil Cotton – in On Nature magazine, Phil explains the motivation behind The Wabakimi Project back in 2004 and the Friends of Wabakimi that it has morphed into.
+In this piece – My Turn: Phil Cotton – in On Nature magazine, Phil explains the motivation behind The Wabakimi Project back in 2004 and the Friends of Wabakimi that it has morphed into.

 Getting To The Put-In:

-It is a sixteen-hour drive (and 1600 km.) from southern Ontario to Armstrong Station, Ontario and one we have done three times to access our favourite slice of northern Ontario canoe country.
+It is a sixteen-hour drive (and 1600 km.) from southern Ontario to Armstrong Station, Ontario, and one we have done three times to access our favourite slice of northern Ontario canoe country.
 This time we got to Marathon on top of Lake Superior around 7:00 p.m. on Friday, twelve hours after having left Toronto.
-After overnighting at the Airport Motel on the Trans-Canada, we finished off the trip with a 500 km. ride along some of the most scenic road in Canada – i.e., the section from Marathon to Nipigon.
+After overnighting at the Airport Motel on the Trans-Canada, we finished off the trip with a 500 km. ride along some of the most scenic road views in Canada – i.e., the section from Marathon to Nipigon.
 As we crossed the bridge over the Steel River east of Terrace Bay, we reminisced about our Steel River trip a couple of summers ago.

 Approaching the eastern outskirts of Thunder Bay, we took Highway 527 north up to Armstrong Station.
 [It is always a good idea to tank up before you leave the Trans-Canada since there are no gas stations once you get on 527.]
 There is, of course, a gas station at the end of the paved road at Armstrong Station.